 You have the right to receive data you have provided to us in a structured, commonly used and machine readable format;

-You have the right to lodge a complaint with the regulator (see below).
+You have the right to lodge a complaint with the regulator (please see below).

-You can contact our Data Controller about any data protection or marketing issues by:
+Your trust is important to us.
+That is why you can contact our Data Protection representative about any data protection or marketing consent issues by:

-Writing to: Nexus Data Controller, 2-4 York Buildings, Cornhill, Bridgwater, Somerset, TA6 3BS
+Writing to: Data Protection Representative, Nexus, 2-4 York Buildings, Cornhill, Bridgwater, Somerset, TA6 3BS

 Telephoning: 01278 439494